deployKF/website/content/guides/platform/deploykf-gateway.md

 This section explains how to manually configure DNS records with your DNS provider.

-??? steps "Step 1 - Get Service IP"
+??? step "Step 1 - Get Service IP"

     You will need to find the IP address of the deployKF Gateway Service, this can be done by running the following command: